CBSE Class 12 English - Time and Time Again Notes & Resources | Edzy

 Playing 00:00 / 00:00

-NCERT-aligned questions
+CBSE-aligned questions

-Quick, competitive practice with instant momentum and zero setup.
+Quick, competitive practice on Time and Time Again with zero setup.

 In the chapter 'Time and Time Again' from the book 'Kaleidoscope,' students engage with the poetic nuances of A.K.
 Ramanujan, a pivotal figure in Indian English literature.
 The poem reflects on the complexities of time as experienced through urban life, cultural interactions, and the subtleties of human emotions.
 Ramanujan utilizes imagery and symbolism to illustrate communal disharmony and nature's precision in human experiences.
 Themes such as anthropology, folklore, and cultural dynamics play a significant role in shaping the poem's essence.
 This chapter also includes critical questions to stimulate reflection and discussion, enhancing the reader’s understanding of the poem's deeper meanings.